2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Introduction

 On the other hand, classifications of $E_1$ condensable (indecomposable separable) algebra have been developed using algebra centers.
 Two algebras $A$, $B$ in a monoidal category $\CC$ are said to be 1-Morita equivalent if their categories of (right) modules are equivalent as module categories over $\CC$.
 It is known that by computing full centers of $E_1$ condensable algebras, we can classify $E_1$ condensable algebras up to 1-Morita equivalence \cite{KR08}.

-Motivated by algebraic centers appearing in anyon condensation theory, we study $E_2$ condensable algebras in a MTC $\CC$ from the perspective of higher Morita theory.
+Motivated by algebraic centers appearing in 1-Morita theory, we study $E_2$ condensable algebras in a MTC $\CC$ from the perspective of higher Morita theory.
 According to \cite{FFRS06}, given an $E_1$ condensable algebra $B$ in $\CC$, there is an equivalence $\CC_{Z_l(B)}^{loc}\simeq \CC_{Z_r(B)}^{loc}$ of MTCs, where $Z_l(B)$ is the left center of $B$ and $Z_r(B)$ is the right center of $B$.
-Their theorem provides a method to generate some $E_2$-Morita equivalent condensable algebras.
-In this paper, we further prove that any pair of $E_2$-Morita equivalent condensable algebras $(A_1,A_2)$ in $\Alg_{E_2}^{cond}(\CC)$, there exists an $E_1$ condensable algebra $B$ such that $A_1 \simeq Z_l(B)\widesim[3]{2-Morita}Z_r(B)\simeq A_2 $.
+This result provides a method to generate some $E_2$-Morita equivalent condensable algebras.
+In this paper, we further prove that any pair of $E_2$-Morita equivalent condensable algebras $(A_1,A_2)$ in $\Alg_{E_2}^{cond}(\CC)$, there exists an $E_1$ condensable algebra $B$ such that $A_1 \simeq Z_l(B)\widesim[3]{2-Morita}{} Z_r(B)\simeq A_2 $.
 In this way we can classify all 2-Morita equivalent condensable algebras $\{A_i\} \in \CC$ that result in the same topological phases after anyon condensation.

-To be more specific, if we restrict the 2d topological order described by $\CC$ to a 1d sub-region, which is actually a trivial 1d domain wall also described by $\CC$ (viewing as a fusion category\footnote{The fusion categories appearing in this paper are assumed to have spherical structures.}).
-The bimodule of 1d condensable algebras $\{B_i\}$ in fusion category $\CC$ describes all gapped domain walls ${}_{B_i}{\CC}_{B_i}$ within MTC $\CC$ \cite{Kon14}, see the following figure.
+To be more specific, if we consider a trivial 1d domain wall (i.e. a 1d subregion) of a 2d topological order described by MTC $\CC$, in which this 1d domain wall is still described by $\CC$ (viewing as a fusion category\footnote{The fusion categories appearing in this article are assumed to have spherical structures.}).
+Then all gapped domain walls within MTC $\CC$ can be described by categories ${}_{B_i}{\CC}_{B_i}$ of bimodule over 1d condensable algebras $\{B_i\}$\footnote{Strictly speaking, the gapped domain walls are classified by 1-Morita classes of 1d condensable algebras $B_i$.
+However, since only the 1-Morita class of $B_i$ is physically detectable, we would abuse 'a 1d condensable algebra $B$' as $B$'s 1-Morita class unless emphasized otherwise.} in fusion category $\CC$ \cite{Kon14}, see the following figure.